Menezes-Gus/Predicting-the-Beats-per-Minute-of-Songs-Kaggle/README.md

 |ridge|26.466341374596727|21.19792095039579|
 |random forest|26.465788481708348|21.197653869516085|
 |lgbm|26.467350811600735|21.198498087056862|
-##### The models dont really look very promissing.
+##### The models don’t really look very promissing.
 They mostly performed the same as the dummy based on the mean.
-This sugests that the features dont show clear predictive power over the target.
+This suggests that the features don’t show clear predictive power over the target.
 ##### Permutation importance also showed that the features hold little importance in predicting the target.
 ##### A lot of feature engineering will probably be needed.
 ##### Below is a table of segmented RMSE, calculated over 5 quantiles